 At first glance, you see couples skating, some falling, and some laughing.
 There is a pointed juxtaposition between the festivities and the people working, toiling in the frozen snow.
 We are reminded that life is fleeting by the frozen corpse of a horse being consumed by a dog and some crows.

 Look closely and you’ll see plenty of warmth in this painting.
 Notice a couple making love, a child running to his father with arms outstretched, women gossiping, and men playing a game that looks like hockey.
 There is even some humor, like the man immodestly relieving himself.
 In the left of the painting, it appears there is not just one bare bottom, but two.
 Avercamp, in a moment of vanity or fun, painted his own name as graffiti on the side of the shed to the right.

 This painting is important as we tell the story of Dutch art through the ages.
-He shows us the increasing shift from the idealized landscapes of the Flemish style into something wholly new specific to this time and place.
+He shows us the increasing shift from the idealized landscapes of the Flemish style into something wholly new and specific to this time and place.
 He humanizes the landscapes and brings us in.
-While the fashion and technology is different, everyday work, play, and emotions are true for us today.
+While the fashion and technology are different, everyday work, play, and emotions are still true for us today.

 6. Girl in a White Kimono